 3. The Cardigan Sleeves

-Both sleeves are constructed the same way.
+Both sleeves of the baby crochet cardigan are constructed the same way.
 They are crocheted in the round.
 Each round is started by a ch 2 and joined by a slip stitch in the 2nd ch st.

 Join the yarn in the armpit so the junction will be less visible.